Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Play one long tournament-style game at the end of Day 30

 30+20 or 45+15.
 Use your longest time control of the month, follow your pregame checklist (review main lines, check opponent's recent games if applicable), manage time on moves 1 to 15.
-Analyze deeply afterward.
+Analyse deeply afterward.
 Write three repertoire edits.

 Week 4 outcome: your repertoire reflects your real opponents, not textbook GM lines.
 You know what to do in the first 15 moves of every game in your openings.